What to Look for When Choosing the Best Sketchbook

 These are made in Japan out of more than 50% recycled paper.
 They are extremely cheap (around $10 for a pack of five).
 The paper is of ok quality, and most fountain pens will not bleed through.
 They are great for carrying around because they are pocket size.
 All in all, cheap, great design, good paper, handy.
 For more information, customer reviews and prices click here.

 This is the perfect practice sketchbook.
 It’s not meant to be carried around, but it’s great for working at home.
-The paper is of great quality (although not too thick; Strathmore offers great paper of gsm 130+ for finished pieces).
-The paper surface is medium texture, which is a great choice for multiple media (it can be too rough for fine pen work).
 It has a “not too white” white color, and the spiral binding comes in handy too.
-It comes with 100 sheets of paper, and the price is extremely reasonable.
+It comes with 100 sheets of fine 60 pound paper, and the price is extremely reasonable.
+The surface is acid free and slightly perforated, and it will work wonderfully with all dry media such as pen, pencil or charcoal.
 A perfect practice pad.
 For more information, customer reviews and prices click here.